ZetaPlugins/CookieClickerZ/README.md

 # If set to true, the plugin will enable the prestige system
 enabled: true

+# You can add or remove as many prestige levels as you want.
+(Everything beyond the 29th level will be ignored)
 levels:
   1:
     # The name of the prestige level